Here you will find the answers to the most frequently asked questions.

 To participate in the collective action against Avast, you must live or have lived in

-the Netherlands in the period from May 2015 to 30 January 2020 (the "Relevant Period")
+the Netherlands in the period from 2014 to 30 January 2020 (the "Relevant Period")

 and have had Avast security software or antivirus software on your computer, phone,